ayaj-uddin-24/ayaj-uddin-24/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ayaj-uddin-24&label=Profile%20views&color=0e75b6&style=flat" alt="ayaj-uddin-24" /> </p>

 # About Me
 Hi there, I'm Ayaj Uddin and a student of Computer Science and Technology.
 I'm interested in IT sector.
 I'm a proficient full stack web developer with expertise in HTML, CSS, JavaScript, React, Bootstrap, MongoDB, Express, React, Node and more.
 With a keen eye for design and a strong grasp of user interface principles, I excel in creating visually stunning and highly functional websites.
 My skills in modern web development technologies allow me to build responsive and interactive interfaces that enhance user experiences.
-My dedication to staying abreast of industry trends ensures that his projects are not only visually appealing but also employ the latest advancements in front-end development.
+My dedication to staying abreast of industry trends ensures that his projects are not only visually appealing but also employ the latest advancements in full stack web development.

-Skills: HTML / CSS / Bootstrap / Javascript / React JS / Node JS / MongoDB / Express JS
+Skills: HTML / CSS / Bootstrap / Javascript / React JS / Node JS / MongoDB / Express JS / Next JS / TypeScript / Tailwind CSS

 - 🔭 I’m currently working on E-commerce Website
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning full stack
 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with Internship
-- 💬 Ask me about Front End Development
+- 💬 Ask me about Full Stack Web Development
 - 📫 How to reach me: **ayajuddin2024@gamil.com**

 <h3 align="left">Connect with me :</h3>